-Pages 258-259: The Typical Display view setting is the default for imported graphics and uses a low-resolution image that's appropriate for identifying and positioning graphics.
-If you have a need to see the original, high-quality artwork, you can change the view setting for a particular graphic by selecting its frame with the Selection tool and then choosing Object > Display Performance > High Quality Display.
+Pages 262-263: The Typical Display view setting is the default for imported graphics and uses a low-resolution image that's appropriate for identifying and positioning graphics.
+If you have a need to see the original, high-quality artwork, you can change the view setting for a particular graphic by selecting its frame with the Selection tool, and then choosing Object > Display Performance > High Quality Display.
 You can change the view setting for the current document by choosing High Quality from the Default View menu in the Display Performance section of the Preferences dialog box.
-If you change the default view setting when no documents are open, the option you choose becomes the default setting for all subsequently created documents.
+If you change the default view setting for all subsequently created documents.
 Caution students that working in High Quality display mode all of the time can slow down performance.